How to use external images in your design

-This allows you to easily upload all the contents of your email message to your service provider by importing the HTML message and the image folder within the ZIP file.
-This is really easy when your email service provider has an "import ZIP file" feature (or alike).
+If designing emails, this allows you to upload all the contents to your ESP upon importing the export file.
+This is easy when your email service provider has an "import ZIP file" feature (or similar).
 If it doesn't, you can still import the HTML and images separately.
 In this case, the sending platform will host the images on your behalf.

 Remotely hosted images (absolute URLs)